swiftieLover/Swiftie-Trivia-Privacy-Policy/PRIVACY-POLICY.md

-# Privacy Policy for Swiftie Lover
+# Privacy Policy & Terms of Use for Swiftie Lover

 Last Updated: June 05, 2024